Undergraduate Course Allocation through Competitive Markets: Simulations

 Table \ref{tab:course-reservations} provides some examples of course seat reservations.
 For instance, Microeconomics reserves $25$ seats for Department $1$ and Department $2$ students in Year $1$.
 In the data, it is possible that these reservations are done independently by the two departments (e.g., among Year $1$ students, $15$ seats are reserved for Department $1$ students and $10$ seats reserved for Department $2$).
 Whenever this is the case, we combine these reservations into one by uniting the department names and summing the number of reserved seats.
 After this simplification, each course has at most one reservation for each year of study and one for ``all years of study''.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}}

-{\bf Course priorities.} Using the data on course seat reservations, we create a course priority structure that reflects the university administration's intentions.\footnote{There is a tradeoff between using a course priority structure and using course seat reservations.
-Reservations allow the university administration to specify distributional concerns by reserving a certain amount of a course's seats to multiple, different groups of students without prioritizing one of the other.
-However, they require specifying an exact number of reserved seats, which is inflexible in environments with uncertain course demand.
-With priorities, if there are few high priority students, the seats are free to be allocated to students of lower priority.
-However, priorities do not address distributional concerns.
-See \cite{CelebiFlynn2024} for an innovative analysis merging priorities and reserves into the concept of adaptive priorities.} In practice, the course registration process closely follows a Random Serial Dictatorship with course reserves, where students select courses in order of seniority (with ties broken randomly) and courses make seat reservations based on department and year of study.
-Hence, the process favors students in later years of study by giving them earlier time slots to choose courses, resembling \textit{year-specific priorities} (see Section \ref{sec:Environment}).
-In addition, courses reserve seats for students in specific departments and years of study, resembling \textit{department-specific priorities}.\footnote{Universities that follow this process include Princeton, Johns Hopkins, Duke, Vanderbilt, Washington University in St. Louis, Columbia, Notre Dame, and Carnegie Mellon.
+Using the data on seat reservations, we create a priority structure that reflects the university's intentions.
+The registration process favors more senior students by giving them earlier time slots to choose courses, resembling \textit{year-specific priorities}.
+In addition, courses reserve seats for students in specific departments and years of study, resembling \textit{department-specific priorities}.\footnote{ Universities that follow these priorities include Princeton, Johns Hopkins, Duke, Vanderbilt, Washington University in St. Louis, Columbia, Notre Dame, and Carnegie Mellon.
 However, each university operates slightly differently.
 Within a year of study, many universities (e.g., Duke) randomly stagger students across time slots rather than having all register at once.
-In addition, some universities (e.g., Vanderbilt) reserve seats for students in specific majors or degree programs rather than departments or years of study.} We combine these notions by using a \textit{hybrid priority structure} in our simulations, with year-specific priorities taking precedence over department-specific priorities.
-We analyze the case in which department-specific priorities take precedence over year-specific priorities in Appendix \ref{sec:appendix-additional-simulations-results}.\footnote{There are more than two ways how the year-specific and department-specific priorities can be combined.}
+In addition, some universities (e.g., Vanderbilt) reserve seats for students in specific majors or degree programs rather than departments or years of study.} We combine these notions into a \textit{hybrid priority structure}, with year-specific priorities taking precedence over department-specific priorities.
 Example \ref{example:priority-structures} provides an illustration for Real Analysis in Table \ref{tab:course-reservations}.
-We drop the exact number of reserved seats and assign the highest priority to 4th-year students in Department 2, followed by 4th-year students in other departments, 3rd-year students in Department 2, and 3rd-year students in other departments.
-No seats are reserved for 1st- and 2nd-year students, making all 2nd-year and all 1st-year students the bottom two levels.
+As no seats are reserved for 1st- and 2nd-year students, there are no students at the fourth and second levels of priority.

 \begin{example} The course seat reservations for Real Analysis in Table \ref{tab:course-reservations} results in the following hybrid priority structure for the course: